ryangladden/startup/README.md

 [x] Document metadata and sharing data stored in MongoDB

 [x] All files are stored in Amazon S3 and retrieved using secure URLs

+NOTE: I think when I pushed to GitHub, I rebased and lost all my timestamps.
+All my commits look like they show up at the same exact time.